-Choosing a hero piece of furniture, such as an armchair, in probably the most famous mid-century modern colour is the quickest, most impactful way to nail this look.
-If such a bold choice isn’t for you, accessorise with yellow vases and bottles, but keep the rest of the scheme neutral to let the colour really sing.
+Choosing a hero piece of mid-centurt modern furniture, such as an armchair, in yellow (probably the most famous mid-century modern color) is the quickest, most impactful way to nail this look.
+If such a bold choice isn’t for you, accessorize with yellow vases and bottles, but keep the rest of the scheme neutral to let the color really sing.

 2. Choose bold artwork

-Abstract and eye-catching, artwork that echoes the colours in your scheme will tie everything together.
-Offsetting it from the centre of a wall adds another layer of interest, while hanging it against a white backdrop ensures it stands out and gets the attention it deserves.
+Abstract and eye-catching, artwork that echoes the colors in your scheme will tie everything together.
+Offsetting it from the center of a wall adds another layer of interest while hanging it against a white backdrop ensures it stands out and gets the attention it deserves.

 3. Add texture with rugs

 Highlight the clean, flowing lines of your mid-century furniture with textural touches.
-Adding a rug under a dining table or coffee introduces a warmer, cosier feel to your room that’s practical too.
-Keep it plain and simple so as not to detract for your show-stopping furniture.
+Adding a rug under a dining table or coffee introduces a warmer, cozier feel to your room that’s practical too.
+Keep it plain and simple so as not to detract from your show-stopping furniture.